namlai000/ProjectAssignmentCSharp/README.md

 after that you will work on NEW BRANCH (not the master)

-UPDATE 1: DATABASES has been added, you don't need to add entity for it anymore
+UPDATE 1: DATABASES has been added, you don't need to add entity for it anymore UPDATE 2: If you can not connect to the databases, open .app.config file, edit base on tutorial inside config file

+Happy Coding~